fassko/fassko.github.io/Content/blog/solidity-royalties-eip-2981.md

 ## Using the NFT royalty standard

-One of the many extensions OpenZeppelin provides is the ERC721Royalty extension, which adds a royalty payment mechanism to the ERC721 token standard.
+ERC721Royalty extension is one of the many extensions OpenZeppelin provides, which adds a royalty payment mechanism to the ERC721 token standard.

 The ERC721Royalty extension adds a new function to the ERC721 standard called `_setTokenRoyalty` for a specific NFT or `_setDefaultRoyalty` for all the NFTs.
-This function allows the creator of an NFT to set a percentage of each sale that will be paid as a royalty to the creator or a designated recipient.
-The royalty payment is automatically deducted from the sale price of the NFT and transferred to the designated recipient.
+This function allows a creator of an NFT to set a percentage of each sale that will be paid as a royalty to them.
+The royalty payment is automatically deducted from the sale price of the NFT and transferred to a creator.

 To use the `ERC721Royalty` extension, we must inherit our NFT smart contract from the `ERC721Royalty` and either set royalty.
 Let's check out both ways, setting it for all the NFTs and specific ones.